A professional reads the 'Business' section of a newspaper, displaying financial market data.

 RFPs are used across a wide spectrum of event scenarios:

-Any event where multiple vendors are needed benefits from the structured competition and clarity that RFPs provide.
+Any event requiring multiple vendors benefits from the structured competition and clarity that RFPs provide.

 How to Create and Manage an RFP Successfully